What is CrossFit?

 No. Our program is too intense for you to do it every day, and you will be required to take rest days.
 Our coaches evaluate athletes for overtraining every day, and if you are pushing your limits too far, they will speak to you to ensure you are training optimally.
 We recommend at least one to two rest days per week, and many athletes need more than that.
 At certain times, top competition athletes may work out twice a day, but we believe this is an unsustainable practice that’s useful only in preparation for specific CrossFit events requiring stamina in a competition lasting two days or more.
 Athletes working out twice a day may do so only with the head coach’s permission and are strictly monitored for overtraining.
 Most athletes will never need to train more than once a day.
 More is not better.

-Do you offer diet plans?
+Do you offer nutrition services?

 Do you recommend the Paleo or Zone diets?

 We believe every body is unique and requires a unique approach.
 No one dietary prescription will work for every person.
 We encourage you to look at the Paleo and Zone diets, as well as any others that appeal to you.
 We believe good nutrition and healthy choices are important, and we will give you every reference we can to help you decide what diet is right for you.

 Do you only do CrossFit workouts?

 No. “CrossFit” is an all-encompassing term that represents the intersection of a host of different training methods.
 No one method works for everyone, so we will expose you to a wide variety of training.
 We tailor our training to the needs of our participants.